The Advocates Scholarship

 - $1000 is offered biannually

-- This is ongoing scholarship and awards are offered biannually
+- This scholarship is ongoing, and awards are available biannually

 - Fall Term: January 31st